Overview of TestFlight

 Create groups for testers, then assign specific builds to them.
 After you've added builds to a group, you can add external testers (up to 10,000 people) and internal testers (up to 100 App Store Connect users with access to your content) to test your app.
 If you invite external testers, your beta build may require review.
 When you add the first build of your app to a group, the build gets sent to App Review to make sure it follows the App Store Review Guidelines.
 A review is only required for the first build of a version and subsequent builds may not need a full review.
 Testing can begin once a build is approved.
-Learn about internal and external testers.

 Note: Managed Apple IDs can’t be used to test builds.